 This is the last in a series of star photography articles.
 In prior installments, Aim for the Stars covered techniques for photographing star points, whereas Hot on the Star Trail described a digital process for capturing star trails.
 The material covered in these earlier articles will not be repeated here, so I encourage you to reference them as needed.

-In the context of night photography, I also recommend a recent article posted by Jim Salge.
-In Viewing and Photographing the Northern Lights in New England, Jim explains why and when it may be possible to capture the Aurora Borealis not far from home.
+In the context of night photography, I also recommend article Viewing and Photographing the Northern Lights in New England, which explains why and when it may be possible to capture the Aurora Borealis not far from home.

 Milky Way over Albany Bridge